How to Get to Moraine Lake & Lake Louise in 2023 – Hike, Bike, Drive, & Shuttles

 Skip ahead – how to get to Moraine Lake.

-Moraine Lake is an outdoor adventurer’s paradise.
-The hiking trails, mountain tops, and bodies of water in the area make for an ethereal landscape.
-Here are a few things you can do at Moraine Lake:
+Moraine Lake and Lake Louise are paradise for outdoor adventurers.
+The hiking trails, mountain tops, and blue bodies of water in the area make for an ethereal landscape.
+Here are a few things you can do at Moraine Lake and Lake Louise:

-• Go hiking – my favourite trails in the area are Tower of Babel, Larch Valley + Sentinel Pass, and Consolation Lakes.
+• Go hiking – my favourite trails in the area are Tower of Babel, Larch Valley + Sentinel Pass, Consolation Lakes, and Mount St Piran.

-• Watch sunrise – this is the most beautiful sunrise location in Canada!
-As of 2023 the only way to see Moraine at sunrise is to take a private shuttle, which you can book here.
+• Watch sunrise – Moraine Lake and Lake Louise are two of the most beautiful sunrise locations in Canada.
+As of 2023 the only way to see Moraine at sunrise is to take a private bus operator, which you can do here.

-• Canoe – canoes can be rented from the dock at the lake.
-Last I checked rentals were upwards of $150/hour but the experience is worth the price tag!
+• Canoe – canoes can be rented from the docks at the lakes.
+Last I checked rentals were upwards of $150/hour but the experience is definitely worth the price tag.

 • Stay at the Moraine Lake Lodge – this is a pricey endeavour, but the lodge gives you unlimited access to the lake, hiking trails, and canoe rentals.
 Your food and parking are included (you can drive a personal vehicle if you stay at the lodge), but make sure you book far in advance as rooms here fill up instantaneously when bookings go live.